SchoolOfCode/bc15-w3-recap-task-fetch-challenge-calwoodford/README.md

-Calls the [NASA APOD API](https://github.com/nasa/apod-api) and displays a random index.
+Calls the [NASA APOD API](https://github.com/nasa/apod-api) and displays a random image and its description.